 The goal of the estate planning process is providing you and your loved ones with the maximum benefit during your lifetime and after your death.
 Issues typically addressed include:

-- ssuring that your assets are given to whom you desire,
+- Assuring that your assets are given to whom you desire

 If you own a business, business planning and estate planning must be coordinated!

-- eliminating some of the fighting over your estate that can involve courts and unnecessary legal fees.
+- It eliminates some of the fighting over your estate that can involve courts and unnecessary legal fees.

 If you die without a will, the laws of the state of your last domicile determine who gets your estate through the laws of intestacy.
 Typically, the estate would be given to children and a spouse, but not necessarily to whom you want.
 Further, you will not be able to control the disposition by use of a testamentary trust.

-A Power of Attorney gives legal authority to a person to act as your agent, or attorney-in-fact during your life and while you are competent.
-A Durable Power of Attorney continues after you become incapacitated.
-Typically, your attorney-in-fact have authority over bank accounts, investments, and may have the right to sell your property.
-Because the Durable Power of Attorney is not affected by your incapacity, this may avoid the need for a court appointed guardian.
-Without a Durable Power of Attorney, your spouse, partner, closest relatives, or companion will have to undergo the expensive and time-consuming task of petitioning a court for a guardianship over your financial affairs if you become incapacitated.
+A power of attorney gives legal authority to a person to act as your agent, or attorney-in-fact during your life and while you are competent.
+A durable power of attorney continues after you become incapacitated.
+Typically, your attorney-in-fact has authority over bank accounts and investments and may have the right to sell your property.
+Because the durable power of attorney is not affected by your incapacity, this may avoid the need for a court appointed guardian.
+Without a durable power of attorney, your spouse, partner, closest relatives, or companion will have to undergo the expensive and time-consuming task of petitioning a court for a guardianship over your financial affairs if you become incapacitated.

 A guardianship is where a person is appointed by a court to take control of the assets of an incapacitated person Usually, a well-designed estate plan, with a will, durable power of attorney and living trust avoids the need for a court-appointed guardian.

 What is a living will and medical decision power of attorney?